 Ontario Health Teams (OHTs) are being built across the province to provide a new way of delivering more connected care and facilitating access for individuals and their caregivers.
 OHTs will strive to improve the experience for those receiving and providing care.

-The Frontenac, Lennox & Addington Ontario Health Team (FL&A-OHT) was designated by the Ministry of Health in November 2020.
-Learn about the geographical region our FL&A-OHT covers, our partners and how our journey evolved below.
+The Frontenac, Lennox & Addington Ontario Health Team (FLA-OHT) was designated by the Ministry of Health in November 2020.
+Take a tour below to learn about our geographical region, our partners and how our journey evolved.

-The FL&A-OHT is working toward providing more efficient, integrated and equitable health care to the people of the FL&A region.
-The foundation of the OHT is based on the concept of "Health Homes & Neighbourhoods" since most care occurs in the home, by the person and their family and their caregivers.
+The FLA-OHT is working toward providing more efficient, integrated and equitable health care to the people of the FLA region.
+The OHT structure involves community and provider partnerships.
+The OHT foundation adapts the concept of "Health Homes & Neighbourhoods", since most care occurs in the home, by the person and their family and caregivers.